Horn not OK, please

 The choice of location was also based on the history of the place.
 Earlier known as PG / Paragliding Ashram / Melissa's Place, it was a guesthouse that Karthikeyan had been visiting for nine years.
 So, when the owner was looking to move, he bought the guesthouse and set up the residency.
 The serenity impressed him the most; so he zeroed in on the quirky name.

-Lost in time The residency is equipped with two bedrooms and a dormitory.
+The residency is equipped with two bedrooms and a dormitory.
 It is surrounded by mango, litchi, sal and teak trees and overlooks the Sahyadris.
 Unlike the usual frenzied mornings in the city, here your early morning wake-up call comes from the chirping of the birds in the outdoors.
 The residency is surrounded by the Vadivali Lake where you can go and take a dip whenever you want or laze on the lawns watching the clouds pass you by.

 The nearest town is Lonavala (an hour away) and as the residency is at the foot of the Western Ghats, there is no network connection.
 The only company you can expect is from the cook who will whip up your meals (veg / non-veg) and the gardener.
 There are no TVs in the rooms though one is free to bring along their own entertainment devices.